phoenixframework/phoenix/guides/deployment/heroku.md

 ```

 This phoenix static buildpack pack can be configured to change the node version and compile options.
 Please refer to the [configuration section](https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration) for full details.
 You can make your own custom build script, but for now we will use the [default one provided](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/compile).

+## Adding a Procfile

+_If you're using the Phoenix Static Buildpack you can skip this step, because it provides you with a default Procfile that runs `mix phx.server`._

+The Procfile provided by the Elixir Buildpack runs the command `mix run --no-halt`.
+By default this will not start the Phoenix server.
+In order to override it, create a file called `Procfile` in the root directory and add this line to it `mix phx.server`.
+Heroku will recognize this file and use the command to start your application, ensuring that it also starts the Phoenix server.

 ## Making our Project ready for Heroku